akeyess/Analysis.flipsidecrypto/README.md

 [Data visualization and results table from SQL query are available here](https://app.flipsidecrypto.com/dashboard/terra-2-ust-deposits-on-anchor-protocol-sb3qpz)

-## #project2- [ALGO] Getting Started With Algorand Bounties
+## Project #2- [ALGO] Getting Started With Algorand Bounties

+ **Task**:
+ - Look at what is attracting new users(wallets) to Algorand in 2022

+ **Idea:**
-### *we want to look at what is attracting new users(wallets) to Algorand in 2022.
-One way we can do this is looking at what assets new wallets hold.
+ - One way we can do this is looking at what assets new wallets hold.
 That way we can see what protocols/projects the new wallets are invested in.
 We can do this with the account, block, and account_asset table*

+ **Objective:**
-- going to use block table with account table to compute ranking of most held coins by wallets created in 2022.
+ - Use block table with account table to compute ranking of most held coins by wallets created in 2022*

+### Finding wallets created in 2022
+Here we begin our query by joining algorands account and algorands block tables to get a list of new wallets created in 2022.

 ```
 select distinct address